nfarke/A-mathematical-model-predicts-pyruvate-oscillations-in-glycolysis/README.md

-These files contain the code to build and analyse the model.
+These files contain the code to build and analyse the mathematical model.

 The analysis was performed for an upshift and downshift of the glucose uptake rate.